 Reliance on the Spirit will enable you to see things in ways you may not have considered.
 It will help to soothe the feelings of failure or shame you may experience as you review the past year.
 And it will encourage you to consider what you might otherwise deem impossible.
 Because “nothing [is] impossible with God” (Luke 1:37).

-As you begin to reflect as part of the goal setting process, you will want to record your thoughts.
-A blank notebook or journal works great or you can get free printables in the Resource Library to help you.
+As you begin to reflect as part of the goal-setting process, you will want to record your thoughts.
+A blank notebook or journal works great.

 Ask yourself a variety of questions and write out your answers.
 Some questions to consider are these: